 All concerns of poor practice or concerns about a child's welfare brought about by the behaviour of colleagues should be reported without delay to the headteacher.
-Where there are concerns allegations about the headteacher this should be referred to the chair of governors.
-In a situation where there is a conflict of interest in reporting the matter to the headteacher this should be reported directly to the Local Authority Designated Officer (LADO).
+Where there are concerns/allegations about the headteacher this should be referred to the chair of governors/chair of the management committee.
+In a situation where there is a conflict of interest in reporting the matter to the headteacher/principal this should be reported directly to the Local Authority Designated Officer (LADO).
 The member of staff should make a record which will include time, date, place of incident, persons present, what was witnessed, what was said etc; this should then be signed and dated.
-Dallimore Primary and Nursery School uses 'Confide' to record any staff concerns.
-This is a module within 'My Concern' and can only be accessed by the Designated Safeguarding Lead and the deputy DSLs.
+All concerns about staff are recorded on Confide, which runs in parallel to the My Concern recording system.
+This should be completed with the member of staff raising the concern.